A Wholistic View of Continual Learning with Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open World Learning: Preamble: continual machine learning

-The authors of this latter definition argue that this definition can be summarized into three key characteristics: continuous learning; knowledge accumulation and maintenance in the knowledge base (KB); the ability to use past knowledge to help future learning.
-In contrast to the previous definition by Thrun, mainly the notion of a maintained knowledge base is introduced.
+The authors of this latter definition argue that it can be summarized into three key characteristics: continuous learning; knowledge accumulation and maintenance in the knowledge base (KB); the ability to use past knowledge to help future learning.
+In contrast to the previous definition by \citet{Thrun1996, Thrun1996a}, mainly the notion of a maintained knowledge base is introduced.
 Here LML is now defined such that at any given point in time performance can be optimized for any given task by treating all other tasks as previously presented, irrespective of their original order.
-Whereas the original definition unidirectionaly optimized towards benefiting $\mathcal{T}_{\mathit{N}+1}$ and thus allowing for performance of previous tasks to degrade over time, Chen and Liu explicitly formulate the preservation of all accumulated information as a fundamental goal of LML.
+Whereas the original definition optimized towards benefiting $\mathcal{T}_{\mathit{N}+1}$ in only one direction, thus allowing for performance of previous tasks to degrade over time, \citet{Chen2017} explicitly formulate the preservation of all accumulated information as a fundamental goal of LML.
 In a recent second iteration of this definition, the authors have added two additional desiderata: the ability to discover new tasks and the ability to learn while working.
-We have visualized these five essential pillars of LML in figure \ref{fig:LML_pillars}.
+We have visualized these five essential pillars of LML in Figure \ref{fig:LML_pillars}.

 Although acknowledged by the authors themselves, this extended definition still lacks with respect to certain aspects: \begin{itemize} \item a coherent description of domain.
 This is currently not used unanimously in the literature and often applied interchangeably with task. \item a formalization of knowledge or respective representation thereof in the KB.
 Typically this is practically constrained to specific applications. \item the essential question of evaluation practice, i.e. choosing, ordering and evaluating the sequence of tasks.
 This generally requires a human in the loop and considered evaluation scenarios can vary immensely between individual works. \end{itemize}